LRGH/setup-gcc/README.md

 1. Installs either 32-bit or 64-bit GCC on either Ubuntu or Cygwin.
 2. Specify a version to install using the `version` parameter.
-3. For installing GCC on Windows please see my action [setup-mingw].
+3. For installing GCC on Windows please see egor-tensin action [setup-mingw].

 [setup-mingw]: https://github.com/egor-tensin/setup-mingw

 Use it in your workflow like this:

     - name: Set up GCC
-      uses: egor-tensin/setup-gcc@v1
+      uses: LRGH/setup-gcc@v1
       with:
         version: latest
         platform: x64